CQCL/pytket-quantinuum/docs/index.md

 ## Partial Results Retrieval

-The {py:class}`QuantinuumBackend` also supports giving the user partial results from unfinished jobs.
+The {py:class}`~.QuantinuumBackend` also supports giving the user partial results from unfinished jobs.
 This can be done as follows.

 ```{code-cell} ipython3